AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 Two elements of complexity will be analysed: the size of SPV proofs between simplex-chains, and the network overall.

-\todo{Need to check the Big O stuff in this section.}

 #### Tiling Complexity

 If our tiling is balanced (in the sense that a binary tree can be balanced) then the root tile has 3 children, each of which is the root node of a balanced binary tree.
 If those trees have a height of $h-1$, then each have $2^{h} - 1$ total nodes.
 The height of the trees is set to $h-1$ so that the full tiling has a height of $h$.
 The number of tiles in the full tiling is thus: